Review of paralleling strategies for Cypress tests

 Typically cypress tests are running as part of your CI pipeline, having this kind of optimization reduces the overall duration of cypress runs and saves valuable time, reduces CI machines utilization and allows developers to get feedback faster.

-For larger teams with a significant amount of cypress tests, the cumulative gains of reducing the duration of cypress tests can be significant.
+For larger teams with a significant amount of cypress tests, the cumulative gains of reducing the duration of cypress tests can be substantial.